 A wide variety of roofing materials are available to homeowners considering roof replacement or installation, including asphalt shingles, tile roofing, metal roofing and more.
-It's important to consider several factors what choosing the right roofing material, including the slope and complexity of the roof, the style of the house, and the local climate.
+It's important to consider several factors what choosing the best roofing material for your home, including the slope and complexity of the roof, the style of the house, and the local climate.

 You can count on Alden Roofing to provide you with high quality roofing services!
-Contact us today for your free estimate.
-As complete roofing contractors, we offer roof repair, roof replacement and installation in throughout Del Valle, Leander, Taylor, Manchaca, Elgin, Buda, Dripping Springs, Wimberley, Liberty Hill, Driftwood and the nearby areas!
+Contact us today for your free roofing cost estimate.
+As complete roofing contractors, we offer roof repair, roof replacement and installation in throughout Round Rock, Killeen, Austin, Cedar Park, Copperas Cove, San Marcos, New Braunfels, Salado, Bulverde, Dripping Springs, Driftwood, Elgin, Bartlett, Briggs and the nearby areas!

 Asphalt shingles can replicate the appearance of wood and slate.